LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

   - Access to systems and services that normally don´t get accessed (firewall logs)
   - Monitor your networks traffic and detect attacks / unknown patterns (IDS/IPS/SIEM)
 - Separate your devices as much as possible
+- Don´t expose unneeded ports.
+Pull the cables in the rack for not in use ports, or disable them switch wise
 - Restrict access to the systems.
 If someone is not able to get in between, he can´t carry out attacks
 - Awareness - Train your employees to ask questions and inform you, when they see a suspicious device hanging from printer or stuff like that.